alwaro/createFilesWithDate/README.md

 CreateFileWithDate

 This little script allows create the number of files you want with a concrete access and modification date.
+Really is a bulk file generator, but has a main goal... create the files with the modif date you want

     Use: